chains-project/maven-lockfile/README.md

 Different from JS, all build tools download almost everything from maven-central instead of multiple different repositories.
 This means changes in the `repoUrl` field are not as common as in JS.

-## TODO

-- Make the integrity conformant to https://w3c.github.io/webappsec-subresource-integrity/
-- Make the validation failure message more human-readable
-- Add functionality for modifying lock files, e.g., adding a new dependency without generating the whole file from scratch.

 ## Related work
 Here we list some related work that we found while researching this topic.